Universality for two-dimensional critical cellular automata: Approximately internally filled sets

 \section{Approximately internally filled sets}

-In this section we lay the groundwork for the proof of the lower bounds by defining and proving basic properties of three of our key tools: the \emph{covering}, \emph{spanning} and \emph{iceberg} algorithms.
+In this section we shall lay the groundwork for the proofs of the lower bounds in Theorem~\ref{th:main} by defining and proving basic properties of three of our key tools: the \emph{covering}, \emph{spanning} and \emph{iceberg} algorithms.
 These should all be thought of as ways of using droplets to approximate the closure of $A$ under the $\U$-bootstrap process.

-The covering algorithm replaces the rectangles process in the balanced case, and allows us to find inside the component that infects the origin a small region containing many strongly connected subsets of $A$ of cardinality $\alpha$.
-For unbalanced models, we use the spanning algorithm to find an internally spanned critical droplet and to construct an iterated sequence of `hierarchies' for this droplet, and we use the iceberg algorithm to bound the range of the $\U$-bootstrap process in certain directions with the help of half-planes.
+The covering algorithm, which we introduce in Section~\ref{se:covering}, replaces the rectangles process in the balanced case, and allows us to find in $\Z_n^2$ (if $A$ percolates) a droplet of size about $\log n$ containing $\Omega(\log n)$ disjoint, strongly connected subsets of $A$ of size~$\alpha$.
+For unbalanced models, we use the spanning algorithm, introduced in Section~\ref{se:spanning}, to find an internally spanned critical droplet and to construct an iterated sequence of `hierarchies' for this droplet.
+For models with drift (that is, unbalanced models that satisfy~\eqref{eq:unbal:driftcase}), we will in addition require the iceberg algorithm, which we will introduce in Section~\ref{se:iceberg}, in order to bound the range of the $\U$-bootstrap process in certain directions with the help of half-planes.

-Having completed the proofs of the upper bounds of Theorem~\ref{th:main}, we no longer have any need for quasi-stable directions, nor indeed for stable directions with difficulty less than $\alpha$.
-In fact, henceforth all droplets will be assumed to be taken with respect to a specific finite set of stable directions, which we now define, and whose properties differ according to whether $\U$ is balanced or unbalanced.
+Having completed the proofs of the upper bounds of Theorem~\ref{th:main}, we no longer have any need for quasi-stable directions.
+In fact, henceforth all droplets will be assumed to be taken with respect to one of two specific finite sets of stable directions.
+The existence of these sets is verified in the next two lemmas.
+For $u\in \Q_1$, let

-If $\U$ is balanced then the set is denoted $\stabb$ and is chosen such that: \begin{enumerate} \item $\alphabar(u) \geq \alpha$ for every $u\in\stabb$; and \item $\stabb$ intersects every open semicircle in the unit circle\footnote{Equivalently, the origin lies in the interior of the convex hull of $\stabb$.
-Also equivalently, $\stabb$-droplets are finite.}. \end{enumerate} It is easy to verify that these conditions can be satisfied, by the definition of $\alpha$ and by the characterization of stable sets in Lemma~\ref{le:stableset}.
-Note that we may assume $|\stabb| \leq 4$ if we wish, although we shall not need to do so.